 As a huge fan and collector of little blue boxes, my husband will tell you straight up that there is no good time to buy jewelry since it’s never on sale.
 However, many people look forward to Black Friday sales so that they can pick up new jewels for their loved ones, or even a new watch.
 It turns out that shopping experts recommend waiting until around Valentine’s Day to buy jewelry and watches since the deals on Black Friday are actually nowhere near as good as they are when you shop during the most ‘romantic’ time of the year.
 When you see pieces that are considerably marked down on Black Friday, look for the original price to have an “MSRP” next to it.
 This means that this is the suggested retail price, but it’s not the price that item was ever listed for in the history of its time in a jewelry store.

 Video Game Consoles

 If you are looking for an Xbox or whatever the hot new video game console is this year, wait a few weeks.
-Unless you are purchasing one as a bundle with some games and other additions to it, experts claim it’s not a good buy on Black Friday.
+Unless you are purchasing an Xbox unit bundled with some games, an Xbox controller, and other additions to it.
 Either go ahead and pay full price for these (the newest ones will never see a discount the first year they are released) or look for the games that are offered as a package with other items so that you are getting the best possible deal.

 Home Gym Equipment